Feyenoord

 With

-time getting on it was time to head back out into the cold and wind.
+time getting on, it was time to head back out into the cold and wind.
 I was

-where the 23 tram soon arrived.
+sorely tempted to return after the match.
+I soon found my way back to Beurs, where the 23 tram soon arrived.
 This service was free to football fans with a

 valid ticket.
 It took nearly twenty minutes before we got out on the east side